What is the Stored Communications Act?

 What Is the Stored Communications Act?

-The Stored Communications Act governs how electronic communications held in storage can be accessed, disclosed, and used.
-In plain terms, it prohibits unauthorized access to emails, private messages, voicemails, and other communications that are stored with a third-party service provider — think Gmail, iCloud, Slack, or your internet service provider.
+The Stored Communications Act governs how electronic communications held in storage can be accessed and used.
+The law prohibits unauthorized access to emails, private messages, voicemails, and other communications that are stored with a third-party service provider like Gmail, iCloud, Slack, or your internet service provider.

 Who Does the SCA Cover?

-The statute applies primarily to two categories of service providers: Electronic Communication Services (ECS) and Remote Computing Services (RCS).
-An ECS provides users the ability to send or receive electronic communications — your email provider is the classic example.
-An RCS stores or processes data on behalf of users — cloud storage platforms like Dropbox or Google Drive fit squarely in this category.
+The statute applies primarily to Electronic Communication Services (ECS) and Remote Computing Services (RCS).
+An ECS provides users the ability to send or receive electronic communications.
+Your email provider is the classic example.
+An RCS stores or processes data on behalf of users.
+Cloud storage platforms like Dropbox or Google Drive fit squarely in this category.

 The SCA imposes obligations on both types of providers, restricting when and how they can hand over your data.
 Crucially, it also creates liability for anyone who accesses that stored data without lawful authorization.